 Depreciation and Amortization on the Income Statement

-- Depreciation Expense: Companies record the loss in value of their fixed assets through depreciation.
-Each time a company prepares its financial statements, it records a depreciation expense to allocate the loss in value of machines, equipment, or vehicles it has purchased.
-Unlike other expenses, depreciation expenses show up on income statements as a "non-cash" charges, meaning that no money was actually paid when expenses were incurred.
+Depreciation expense is an income statement item.
+It is accounted for when companies record the loss in value of their fixed assets through depreciation.
+Physical assets, such as machines, equipment, or vehicles, degrade over time and reduce in value incrementally.
+Unlike other expenses, depreciation expenses are listed on income statements as a "non-cash" charge, indicating that no money was transferred when expenses were incurred.

-To counterpoint, Sherry’s accountants explain that the $7,500 machine expense must be allocated over the entire five-year period during when the machine is expected to benefit the company.
-Therefore, the cost should be divided by five: $7,500/5 years = $1,500 per year.
+To counterpoint, Sherry’s accountants explain that the $7,500 machine expense must be allocated over the entire five-year period when the machine is expected to benefit the company.
+The cost each year then is $1,500 ($7,500 divided by five years).

-Instead of realizing a large one-time expense for 2015, the company subtracts $1,500 depreciation each year for the next five years, reporting annual earnings of $8,500.
-This gives investors a more accurate picture of the company’s earning power.
+Instead of realizing a large one-time expense for that year, the company subtracts $1,500 depreciation each year for the next five years and reports annual earnings of $8,500 ($10,000 profit minus $1,500).
+This calculation gives investors a more accurate representation of the company’s earning power.

-In a very busy year, Sherry's Cotton Candy Company acquired Milly's Muffins—a bakery reputed for its delicious confections.
-After the acquisition, Sherry's added the value of Milly's baking equipment and other tangible assets to its balance sheet.
+In a very busy year, Sherry's Cotton Candy Company acquired Milly's Muffins, a bakery reputed for its delicious confections.
+After the acquisition, the company added the value of Milly's baking equipment and other tangible assets to its balance sheet.

-Sherry's also added the value of Milly's name-brand recognition, an intangible asset, as a balance sheet line-item called "goodwill."
-Since the IRS allows for a 10-year period to use up "goodwill," Sherry's accountants show 1/10 of the Milly's Muffins goodwill value as an amortization expense on the income statement each year until the asset is entirely consumed.
+It also added the value of Milly's name-brand recognition, an intangible asset, as a balance sheet item called goodwill.
+Since the IRS allows for a 15-year period to use up goodwill, Sherry's accountants show 1/15 of the goodwill value from the acquisition as an amortization expense on the income statement each year until the asset is entirely consumed.

 Accounting Entries and Real Profit

 Some investors and analysts maintain that depreciation expenses should be added back into a company’s profits because it requires no immediate cash outlay.
-In other words: Sherry's wasn’t really paying cash out of $1,500 a year, so the company should have added that depreciation figure back into the $8,500 in reported earnings and valued the company based on a $10,000 profit—not $8,500.
+These analysts would suggest that Sherry's was not really paying cash out at $1,500 a year.
+They would say that the company should have added the depreciation figures back into the $8,500 in reported earnings and valued the company based on the $10,000 figure.

 Depreciation is a very real expense.
 In theory, depreciation attempts to match up profit with the expense it took to generate that profit.
-An investor who ignores the economic reality of depreciation expense may easily overvalue a business and his investment may suffer.
+An investor who ignores the economic reality of depreciation expenses may easily overvalue a business, and his investment may suffer as a result.

-Value investors and asset management companies sometimes acquire assets that have large upfront fixed expenses, resulting in hefty depreciation charges for assets that may not need replacement for decades.
+Value investors and asset management companies sometimes acquire assets that have large upfront fixed expenses, resulting in hefty depreciation charges for assets that may not need a replacement for decades.
 This results in far higher profits than the income statement alone would appear to indicate.
-Firms like these often trade at high price-to-earnings ratios, PEG ratios, and dividend-adjusted PEG ratios even though they aren't overvalued.
+Firms like these often trade at high price-to-earnings ratios, price-earnings-growth (PEG) ratios, and dividend-adjusted PEG ratios, even though they are not overvalued.